The Charmed Kitsune

 "Your dad must be so proud."
 Prue thought aloud.

 ''Third generation.
 You bet he's happy.
 How about you?
-You taking the world by storm?'' he asked as Prue let out a small sigh, thinking back to the past few days.
+You take the world by storm?'' he asked as Prue let out a small sigh, thinking back to the past few days.

 ''Well, I'm living back at Grams' house, and as of an hour ago, looking for work.''